p2-inc/phasetwo-docs/docs/self-service/dedicated-clusters.md

 For more information view the [Hosting](/hosting) and [Pricing](/pricing) pages.

-## Migrating from a shared deployment

-If you currently have a free, shared deployment, and you would like to migrate that deployment into your dedicated cluster, this can be done in a one-time operation.
-This is a batch operation, and will require 24 hours to process, so immediate migrations are not available.
-Please contact your customer success representative at [support@phasetwo.io](mailto:support@phasetwo.io) and indicate the deployment name you want to migrate, the target cluster, and the time you want to initiate the migration.

-## Using a Cluster
+## Creating Realms in your Cluster

-Clusters are used much the same as our shared deployments.
+Once your Cluster has been provisioned, you can create Realms in it.
+Open the create Realm modal from the Cluster, and access the admin console for each one using the _Open Console_ link next to it.
+Learn more about [creating realms](./realms.md).

 The number of Realms you can create depends on your cluster tier (see the table above).

-## Creating Deployments in your Cluster

-Once your Cluster has been provisioned, you can create Deployments as before, but you will open the create Deployment modal from the Cluster.
-Access to the admin console for those Realms is the same, using the _Open Console_ link next to each Deployment.
-Learn more about [creating deployments](./deployments.md)

 ## Billing